-I f-ing love an L.A. pool.
+I love an L.A. hotel pool.
 Truly.
 I would spend a lot more time relaxing at L.A. pools if had more free time, but I also feel pretty lucky to live here and have the option when I do in fact, have free time.
-You’ll probably be able to find me at at least one of these pools at some point this summer.
-Insert sunglasses/smiley face emoji.

 The following are some of the best hotel pools in L.A.
 They’re cute, fun, and…you don’t need to get a hotel room to be able to hang out at them.
-I just realized that I’ve either spent a birthday or a 4th if July at all of these.
-(Which happen within the same week.)
 They’re awesome.

 Tropicana at the Roosevelt